Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Introduction

 At lower drive frequencies, the system starts absorbing increased amounts of energy via a proliferation of Floquet many-body resonances~\cite{bukov_15_res}.
 In order for a Floquet system to absorb energy from the periodic drive, two conditions must be met: (i) the existence of many-body eigenstates in the non-driven system whose energies differ by an integer multiple of the drive frequency (the so-called spectrum folding criterion), and (ii) a finite transition matrix element between these states when exposed to the periodic drive.
 The prethermal plateau shrinks gradually with decreasing the drive frequency until it disappears completely when the drive frequency becomes of the order of the single-particle energy scales in the non-driven Hamiltonian.
 This is correlated with a progressively more nonlocal operator structure of the exact Floquet `Hamiltonian', whose inverse-frequency approximation breaks down as an asymptotic series with the onset of infinite-temperature heating~\cite{mori_15,bukov_15_res}.
-Recently, techniques have been developed to find approximations to the Floquet Hamiltonian in the intermediate and low-frequency regimes, based on the empty-lattice-type approximation~\cite{vogl2020effective}, the Flow equation approach~\cite{verdeny2013accurate,vogl2019flow}, Floquet perturbation theory~\cite{rodriguez2018floquet}, and the Replica expansion~\cite{vajna2018replica}.
+Recently, techniques have been developed to find approximations to the Floquet Hamiltonian in the intermediate and low-frequency regimes, based on the empty-lattice-type approximation~\cite{vogl2020effective}, the Flow equation approach~\cite{verdeny2013accurate,vogl2019flow}, Floquet perturbation theory~\cite{rodriguez2018floquet,sen2021analytic}, and the Replica expansion~\cite{vajna2018replica}.
+This has facilitated the study of prethermal transients in interacting topological models~\cite{Lindner2017,Gulden2020,gawatz2021prethermalization}.

-In this paper, we discuss in detail an extension of the notion of prethermalization to the intermediate and low-frequency regime, introduced in Ref.~\cite{fleckenstein_short}.
-We investigate various step-driven integrable and nonintegrable Hamiltonians in the vicinity of commensurate driving periods $T^\ast_k$, for which energy conservation is restored exactly.
-We also provide detailed numerical evidence for the prethermal behaviour of observable quantities.